 What is Trauma?

 Trauma changes the way our brains function.
 We don’t choose what our brains store as trauma, and what is traumatic to one person is different than what is traumatic to another person.
 While most of us think of traumatic events as a terrible car accident, physical or sexual assault, or combat trauma, there are so many other events that our brain processes as trauma.
 Some examples of trauma include emotional abuse, parental substance abuse, the unexpected death of a loved one, the unexpected end of a significant relationship, infidelity, parent’s divorce, poverty, the loss of a job, the loss of a home due to a disaster, or the significant illness or injury of a loved one.
+Anything that threatened the safety of you or something you hold dear can be traumatic.

 What are the effects of trauma?